t-data-h/tdh-gcp/README.md

 ## Overview

-A framework for building compute instances and deploying the TDH distribution of Hadoop.
+A framework for building compute instances, clusters and deploying the TDH distribution.

 The compute instances are managed by a set of scripts for initializing the master and worker node instances.
 The scripts wrap the Google Cloud API via the *gcloud* CLI tool and accordingly, the Google Cloud SDK should be installed for creating GCP-based instances, though GCP is not a strict requirement for the bootstrapping scripts provided.

-Ansible playbooks are used for installing or upgrading a TDH cluster.
-Refer to the `README.md` located in *./ansible*.
-The playbooks are idempotent and are *not* GCP specific.

 ## Configuration